TateGunning/TateGunning/README.md

-### Team first
+### Collaboration
-And deep appreciation for scope, functional technology and great leadership.
+and deep appreciation for scope, functional technology and great leadership.